Fanout Amazon SNS events to Amazon Event Fork Pipelines - Amazon Simple Notification Service

 Deploying Amazon Event Fork Pipelines

 The Amazon Event Fork Pipelines suite (choose Show apps that create custom IAM roles or resource policies) is available as a group of public applications in the Amazon Serverless Application Repository, from where you can deploy and test them manually using the Amazon Lambda console.
-For information about deploying pipelines using the Amazon Lambda console, see Subscribing an Amazon Event Fork Pipelines to an Amazon SNS topic.
+For information about deploying pipelines using the Amazon Lambda console, see Subscribing Amazon Event Fork Pipelines to an Amazon SNS topic.

 In a production scenario, we recommend embedding Amazon Event Fork Pipelines within your overall application's Amazon SAM template.
 The nested-application feature lets you do this by adding the resource AWS::Serverless::Application to your Amazon SAM template, referencing the Amazon SAR ApplicationId and the SemanticVersion of the nested application.